tareqtech02/Integrate-Linux-to-Active-Directory-LDAP/README.md

 account     required                                     pam_faillock.so
 ```

-Reset a user or all users
+How to `Unlock` a user with faillock utility
 for all users run `faillock --reset`
 for one users run `faillock --reset  --user tareq`